Australia ex-foreign minister turned China academic rebukes Beijing critic

 The donor, property developer Xiangmo Huang, was not available for comment.
 Huang has previously denied acting inappropriately.
 ASIO said it does not comment on individuals or operational details.

-The ABC/Fairfax report, strongly criticized by China's ambassador to Australia, fueled concerns Beijing was using its growing influence to shift public opinion on sensitive policy issues and to stifle criticism.
+The ABC/Fairfax report, strongly criticised by China's ambassador to Australia, fuelled concerns Beijing was using its growing influence to shift public opinion on sensitive policy issues and to stifle criticism.

-In a statement to Reuters, ACRI said Huang had no involvement in the strategic direction of its budget, research or other programs.
+In a statement to Reuters, ACRI said Huang had no involvement in the strategic direction of its budget, research or other programmes.

 "The Institute is bound by UTS policies and procedures relating to academic integrity, independence and transparency."